method-inc/vulcan-jwt/README.md

 * I am pretty new to Go, so there's that
 * I am pretty new to Vulcan, so there's that too
 * I am scratching an itch, so if my itch didn't touch part of the JWT spec, I didn't scratch it.
 (A good example is generating a JWT key.
 We don't need it yet, so it's not here)
+* The only signing algorithm currently supported is RSA.
+If your token uses something else, `vulcan-jwt` will deny the request.

 ## Install
 ```